raakeshkamal/blog/content/my-rants/journal.md

 - There is a very slim chance that other countries will bend their knees and accept something like that.
 The last plaza accord literally killed Japan's economy and caused Japan's lost decade.
 - There is crazy about of government debt.
 Government is currently in shutdown.
 Gold and Silver prices are at all time highs.
 As everyone expects a lot of central-bank borrowing and dollar losing its stability (de-basement trade)
 - Bond markets are still quite stable.
 However unemployment is going up and inflation is already up due to tariffs
+- Trump is rolling back some of the post-GFC regulations requiring banks to reserve less captial ratio 🙈

+## Crazy Investing Stories
+- More and more Gen Z are gambling with 10x - 100x leverage Crypto ETF and 0DTE.
+This is degeneracy.
+Its absolutely mental.

 ## My Expectations
 - The last dot-com bubble was predicted about 1-2 years early.
 So I expect the following: